tropicbliss/buckshot/README.md

 ## New version (v1.1.2)

 Fix bug with GC sniping.
+Rolled back changes that resulted in antivirus programs flagging the executable as a false positive.

 ## For sniper developers